CRPF gets 40k bullet proof jackets, 170 armoured troop carriers

 These jackets are advanced as they provide enhanced protection to troops' vital body parts like neck and the groin area as the overall surface area of each such vest is larger than the older ones, they said.

-Also, these new jackets weigh 40 per cent lesser that the bullet-proof jackets in use at present.
+Also, these new jackets weigh 40 per cent lesser than the bullet-proof jackets in use at present.

 The older ones weigh around 7-8 kgs.